a new month, a new roundup

 This month I am instituting a new feature to the monday roundup: reader submissions!
 Tweet interesting articles you read to me @ordinarychap.
 They can be something you read, your own blog, you name it.
 I’ll then include the top two from each category in the roundup.

-This week we've got changes to Google, follow-ups to bid to determine your cost-per-click, growing your Google authority, crating shapes in CSS, and Michael Gray on how to cheat with the Digg bar.
+This week we’ve got changes to Google, follow-ups to bid to determine your cost-per-click, growing your Google authority, creating shapes in CSS, and Michael Gray on how to cheat with the Digg bar.

 - Clickequations follows up on the Hal Varian video with their article on howyour bid doesn’t determine your cost-per-click.
 Surprised people are talkign about this as much as they are, but it is worth reiterating.